anhassan/ETL-CiCd-Jenkins-Pipeline-With-Docker/README.md

 2. Communicate with the docker daemon running on the host machine
 3. Establish a way to grant appropriate permission to the container so that it can talk to the docker daemon

-In order to perform the above steps we would require:
+In order to perform the above steps we would require to:

 1. Install a custom docker image of Jenkins using the Dockerfile below:
 ```docker